 This is a recurrent question made by our MySQL Support customers:

-How can I audit the login attempts in MySQL?
+How can I best go about auditing login attempts in MySQL?

 The first option is the General Query Log.
 Let’s see an example:

 general_log = 1

 User correctly authenticated:

 39 Connect Access denied for user 'root'@'localhost' (using password: YES)

 The problem of the General Query Log is that it will log everything so it can cause performance degradation and you will have to deal with very large files on high loaded servers. general_log variable is dynamic so a solution could be enabling and disabling the log just when it’s needed.

 If you only care about failed attempts to login then there is another different and less problematic approach.
 From 5.5 it’s possible to log access denied messages to the error log.